emojicode/emojicode.github.io/src/guides/packageAPI.md

 When starting up and loading a program, the Real-Time Engine dynamically loads the static library and basically links all native methods of your package with the corresponding native methods, class methods and initializers.
-The Real-Time Engine does this by asking you to provide a C function for each procedure which you declared is implemented natively.
+The Real-Time Engine does this by asking you to provide a C function pointer for each procedure which you declared with 📻.
 It’s noteworthy, however, that optimizations might cause that not all methods are compiled into the final program and therefore not all native methods your package provides will ever be requested.